ahmedmbutt/CS-344-Web/README.md

 # CS-344-Web
 This repo contains around 12 mini-projects related to different topics of Web Development.
-You can also read my blog about these projects: [DEV](https://dev.to/ahmedmbutt/12-mini-web-projects-to-boost-your-web-development-skills-5dfi) | [Medium](https://medium.com/@ahmedmbutt/12-mini-web-projects-to-boost-your-web-development-skills-101cc9e79a0d)
+You can also read my blog about these projects at: [DEV](https://dev.to/ahmedmbutt/12-mini-web-projects-to-boost-your-web-development-skills-5dfi) | [Medium](https://medium.com/@ahmedmbutt/12-mini-web-projects-to-boost-your-web-development-skills-101cc9e79a0d)

 |#| Mini-Project | Built with |
 |--|--|--|